 Types of Mouthguards

 Each type of mouthguard should only be used for its specific purpose.
-A sports mouthguard is made of a lighter, bulkier material because they’re designed to absorb shocks.
+A sports mouthguard is made of a lighter, bulkier material because it’s designed to absorb shocks.
 The bulkier material spreads out the impact of a hit or trauma so that it doesn’t damage your teeth.
 Don’t try to use a sports mouthguard for teeth grinding or TMJ issues.
 The material will wear down and damage both the mouthguard and your teeth.

 Caring For Your Mouthguard